 Twin pregnancies can affect babies to an extent.
 A few health issues include:

-- Premature birth: The babies born could be before 37 weeks (13) and need close monitoring.
+- Premature birth: The babies born could be before 37 weeks and need close monitoring (6).
 This can lead to various health problems in the child.
 They could develop intestinal problems, and breathing issues.
 Moreover, long-term problems may include developmental delay, which leads to inability of the child to achieve his/her developmental milestones and underperformance in school.

 - Growth problems in the fetus: Twin pregnancy may be associated with growth problems such as one baby being smaller than the other.
 If this is the case, the twins are called discordant twins.
 The growth rate of the fetus could also slow down towards 30 to 32 weeks as there is more demand for nutrients from the babies and it becomes impossible for the placenta to handle the growth.
 This is called IUGR or Intrauterine Growth Restriction, which results in low birth weights.

-- Complications of low birth weight: Babies born with lower birth weight (less than five pounds, eight ounces) are more likely to have health issues such as retinopathy of prematurity and high blood pressure.
-Babies weighing less than 2500gm (14) are at a risk of developing long-term health problems such as vision and hearing loss, cerebral palsy, and mental retardation.
+- Complications of low birth weight: Babies born with lower birth weight (less than five pounds, eight ounces) are more likely to have health issues such as retinopathy of prematurityiXA medical condition that affects the eyes of premature infants due to abnormal growth of blood vessels in the retina. and high blood pressure.
+IUGR babies are at a risk of developing long-term health problems such as vision and hearing loss, cerebral palsyiXA group of chronic disorders that affect movement and muscle tone, caused by damage to the brain before or during birth. , and mental retardation.

 - Birth defects: Twin pregnancy can cause birth defects in babies impacting their overall body.
 It may lead to alterations in the bodily functions or may change the shape of the body parts.
 Multiple babies are more likely to face birth defects compared to single babies.

 - Twin to twin transfusion syndrome (TTTS) is a condition in which one placenta is shared between two babies through the formation of an abnormal blood vessel.
 During this, one baby gets sufficient blood flow depriving the other and putting that baby’s life at risk.
 However, a laser surgery can treat this condition by sealing the abnormal blood vessels that connect the two babies.
-Amniocentesis is another prenatal test to treat TTTS, where the extra amniotic fluid is drained off from the uterus.
+AmniocentesisiXProcedure used to diagnose a fetus's chromosomal abnormalities, genetic disorders as well as gender determination. is another prenatal test to treat TTTS, where the extra amniotic fluid is drained off from the uterus.

 Twin Pregnancy And Its Complications